 By this point on the tour I was starting to feel myself getting pretty full, but I could not pass up the opportunity to eat grilled cheese at Burro Cheese Kitchen, a food truck that specializes in unique grilled cheese combinations.

-I first heard of Burro after seeing it listed in my Austin Passbook and being a huge fan of artisan grilled cheese sandwiches, I added it to my ‘Must Eat in Austin’ list.
+I first heard of Burro after seeing it listed in my Austin Passbook.
+As a huge fan of artisan grilled cheese sandwiches, I added it to my ‘Must Eat in Austin’ list.
 Inside of my sourdough grilled cheese sandwich, I had almond pesto aioli and gouda cheese, and I have to say that it was pretty darn tasty.

 Home Slice Pizza

 I got so wrapped up eating and chatting with people on the tour that I completely forgot to take a picture of the slice (#bloggerfail).
-Although Home Slice’s style was like New York’s but the taste was not, because let’s face it – no one can completely replicate New York pizza because our water gives it the unique flavor that you cannot find anywhere else.
+Although Home Slice’s style looked like New York pizza, the taste was not exactly the same because let’s face it – no one can completely replicate New York pizza due to the unique flavor NYC water provides each slice making it difficult to duplicate elsewhere.

-Despite not being exactly like NY pizza, Home Slice did have a pretty darn good slice of pizza, and I would definitely eat it again when I am in Austin.
+Despite not being exactly like NY pizza, Home Slice did have a pretty delicious slice of pizza, and I would definitely eat it again during another visit to Austin.

 The South Congress Walking Tour takes place every Sunday at 10:00 am and consists of food tasting for 2.5-3 hours.
 The tour costs $65/person and includes all food and drinks (with the exception of those not specified, like my cocktail at Hopdoddy).